ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Guidelines

--   **The highest difficulty of a beatmapset should correspond to the general feel of the song.** Easy/Normal difficulties can be used as lone difficulties of a beatmapset if their rhythms are not oversimplified.
+-   **The highest difficulty of a beatmapset should correspond to the general feel of the song.** Easy/Normal difficulties can be used as a lone difficulty of a beatmapset if their rhythms are not oversimplified.
 A Hard difficulty or beyond should be included otherwise.
 -   **Avoid incomprehensible username combinations to indicate possession of a collaborative guest difficulty.** If it’s unclear whose usernames are combined, simplification is recommended.
 -   **Avoid difficulty names with descriptive elements not clearly related to a guest difficulty creator or a level of difficulty.** (e.g. Beatmap Creator’s Tragic Love Extra)
 -   **Usernames indicating possession of a guest difficulty should be consistent between multiple beatmapsets.** Varying nicknames for one user makes interpreting who created a difficulty ambiguous or misleading.